VitorgsRuffo/Client-Server-RMI-Based-Image-Generation-Application/README.md

 # Client-Server-RMI-Based-Image-Generation-Application
-This is an operating systems college assignment that aims to implement a client-server application that generates the mandelbrot fractal using Java remote method invocation (RMI).
+This is an operating systems university assignment that aims to implement a client-server application that generates the mandelbrot fractal using Java remote method invocation (RMI).